 How To Get Out Of A Kayak With Bad Knees (kayak exit for seniors)

-If you have bad knees you may find it easier to get into a sit-on-top kayak rather than a sit-inside.
-A sit-on-top has an open cockpit which can make it easier for most people to get in and out of, compared to an enclosed cockpit on a sit-inside.
+Sit-on-top recreational kayaks have open cockpits which can make it easier for most people with knee problems to get in and out of, compared to an enclosed cockpit on a sit-inside.

 Video: Gently Entering & Exiting The Kayak

 This can be one of the best ways to get out of a kayak with bad knees and possibly one of the easiest.
 This is because shallow water can let you stand up from a more natural seating position compared to flat on the floor.